timswims/ESK/README.md

 <h1> Analyzing Logs in Oracle Management Cloud </h1>

-**Oracle Management Cloud (OMC) – Log Analytics**
+**Oracle Management Cloud (OMC) – Oracle Log Analytics**

 Oracle Management Cloud is a suite of next-generation integrated monitoring, management, and analytics cloud services that leverage machine learning and big data techniques against the full breadth of the operational data set.
-Oracle Log Analytics Cloud Service is one of those services in the suite.
-It monitors, aggregates, indexes, and analyzes all log data from your applications and infrastructure – enabling users to search, explore, and correlate this data to troubleshoot problems faster, derive operational insight, and make better decisions.
+Oracle Log Analytics Cloud Service is one service in the suite.
+Oracle Log Analytics monitors, aggregates, indexes, and analyzes all log data from your applications and infrastructure – enabling users to search, explore, and correlate this data to troubleshoot problems faster, derive operational insight, and make better decisions.

 ## Table of Contents